Okazaki-Wuerzburg/analysis-scripts/annotation/README.md

 trainig a snap HMM based on the resulting gff file from the first MAKER run

+The workflow follows the commands from the snap readme file.
+The commands used are stored in `run_snap.sh`

 ### second MAKER run

 using MAKER to reannotate the genome with snap.
 Parameters in second-iteration_opts.ctl